NFARAdmin/TA100-GitFlowWebsite/README.md

 In this exercise we will practice using GIT.
 This will allow everyone to practice the following:

+- Introduction to GIT/GIT Hub
+- Introduction to Terminal
+- Introduction to VS Code
 - Cloning a repository
 - Pulling from the main branch
 - Creating a branch